LManuXx/FlutterApp/README.md

 ## How to Use
 When you open the app, you’ll see **two main buttons**: Register and Log In.
-- If you don’t have an account yet, tap Register, enter your email and a secure password, then hit Register—you’ll get a confirmation and land straight in the main menu.
+- If you don’t have an account yet, tap Register, enter your email and a secure password, then hit Register.
-- If you already have credentials, tap Log In, enter your email and password, and you’ll be taken to the same menu.
+- If you already have credentials, tap Enterr, enter your email and password, and you’ll be taken to the same menu.

 In the main menu you’ll see three buttons: View Map, Add Location, and Sign Out.
 - **Tap Add Location to bring up a form where you type in the fountain’s name and write a short description**.
 As soon as the app locks onto your GPS signal, the Save Location button becomes active—tap it, and your new fountain will be saved to the community database, with a toast confirming “Location saved.”